rvlopes/GlorIA/README.md

 ## Contacts
 For any question or doubt I will try to answer as soon as I can.
 Feel free to use the following email: rv.lopes[at]campus.fct.unl.pt
+If the previous email does not work, please use: ri cardo val verde 2000[a](g)mail.com

 ## Acknowledgements
 We would like to thank Arquivo.pt's team for their content preservation efforts, and for all the help and guidance in accessing the archived web pages at scale.
-This work has been partially funded by the FCT project NOVA LINCS Ref.
-UIDP/04516/2020, by CMU|Portugal project iFetch (CMUP LISBOA-01-0247-FEDER-045920).
+This work was partially funded by the FCT project NOVA LINCS Ref.
+UIDP/04516/2020, by CMU|Portugal project iFetch, Ref.
+CMUP LISBOA-01-0247-FEDER-045920, and by the FCT project Ref.
+Nº CPCA-IAC/AV/594875/2023.